 Have you learned any significant lessons from Bible Characters?
 Write them down and meditate on them.
 Share them with others.
 In fact, why not share them in the comments below.

 Do you like to use devotionals?
 I would love to give you a free one.
-Sign up below and a 30 day devotional eBook will be on its’ way.
-Thanks so much for coming by.
+On the Navigation Bar you can sign up for a 30 day devotional eBook.
+Or Click HERE to sign up.